babangsund/babangsund.com/src/blog/relay_hooks.md

 var _require5 = require('relay-runtime/lib/store/RelayStoreUtils'),
 ```

+### Packing for distribution

+// Explain `npm pack`

 Once the imports have been replaced, `relay-experimental` is ready for distribution.
-Navigate to the folder containing the build, and run `npm pack`.
+Navigate to the folder containing the build, and run `npm pack`:

     $ cd ~/relay/dist/relay-experimental
     $ npm pack

-At Facebook, many (if not all?) projects are using the master branch in their production builds.
+At Facebook, most (if not all?) projects are part of one big monorepo, which essentially means they're all running the latest `master` build.
-Since `relay-experimental` was recently ported to `relay` open source, it relies on the most recent build from `master`.
+Since `relay-experimental` was recently ported to Relay open source, it relies on the most recent build from `master`.

-This means, that installing `relay-experimental` alone is insufficient,
+For this reason, installing `relay-experimental` alone is insufficient,
-due to it's incompatibility with version `5.0.0` of `relay`.
+due to its incompatibility with version `5.0.0` of Relay.

-Therefore, we need to pack `react-relay` and `relay-runtime` as well.
+Therefore, we also need to pack `react-relay` and `relay-runtime`.

+Packing `react-relay`:

     $ cd ~/relay/dist/react-relay
     $ npm pack

+Packing `relay-runtime`:

     $ cd ~/relay/dist/relay-runtime
     $ npm pack

+## Installing to project

+Now that we've built and packed `relay-experimental`, `react-relay` and `relay-runtime`, they're ready for installation.
+To install them locally, simply navigate to your project and install them from path:

+    $ npm install ~/relay/dist/relay-experimental/relay-experimental-5.0.0.tgz
+    $ npm install ~/relay/dist/react-relay/react-relay-5.0.0.tgz
+    $ npm install ~/relay/dist/relay-runtime/relay-runtime-5.0.0.tgz

+Ofcourse, if you're deploying to another machine in production,
+you may benefit from hosting these builds elsewhere.
+Any private registry (i.e. npm,proget) will do.

 ## hooks